vanderbilt-data-science/abstract-search/README.md

  *Local URL: http://localhost:8502*
   *Network URL: http://192.168.0.11:8502*

-  Or click the link above and you can enter your query.
+  Or click the link that was provided once you run the streamlit in your command line You can enter your query in the text box given to access your top three Sessions.